-The Ohio University BSN Organization will be hosting the inaugural Purple Gala Tuesday, Nov.
+The Ohio University BSN Organization held the inaugural Purple Gala on Tuesday, Nov.
 28 in the Baker Center Ballroom.
-Scheduled for 6 to 10 p.m., the event will feature guest speakers presenting information on overdose resuscitation and prevention.
-Tickets cost $15 for one person and $25 for two.
+The event featured guest speakers presenting information on overdose resuscitation and prevention.

 “The whole aim of community nursing is to look at the root cause and think upstream, so we’re looking at how to educate the public,” said Ty Tracy, president of the group.
 “How do you spot an overdose?
 What can you do as a bystander?
 I think we’re at a point now where we have to inform people what they can do in that moment.”